wp-plugins/groupdocs-viewer/readme.txt

 == Screenshots ==

 1. Here's a screenshot of how to get your document link for insertion into the GroupDocs Viewer Embedder dialog
-2. Here's a screenshot of the GroupDocs Viewer Embedder in a Wordpress blog
+2. Here's a screenshot of the GroupDocs.Viewer for Cloud in a Wordpress blog

 == Frequently Asked Questions ==